CenturyLinkCloud/PublicKB/Servers/using-runner-to-configure-disks-on-bare-metal-servers.md

  After the job is submitted to Runner, you will be directed to the Job Execution page, where you are able to follow the progress of the job.

  ![Bare Metal Job Execution](../images/bare_metal_runner_disks_5.png)

+When the job completes successfully, the status bar will turn green (as above).
+If you have any issues, please check out the [Runner FAQ](https://www.ctl.io/knowledge-base/runner/runner-faqs.md) in our Knowledge Base.